almost-matching-exactly/DAME-FLAME-Python-Package/README.md

 This is the indicator for missing data in the dataset.

 **missing_holdout_replace**: int 0,1,2, optional (default=0)
-if 0, assume no missing holdout data and proceed if 1, removes all units with a missing value from the holdout dataset if 2, do MICE on holdout dataset.
+If 0, assume no missing holdout data and proceed.
+If 1, the algorithm excludes units with missing values from the holdout dataset.
+If 2, do MICE on holdout dataset.
+If this option is selected, it will be done for a number of iterations equal to **missing_holdout_imputations**.

+**missing_data_replace**: int 0,1,2,3, optional, (default=0)
+If 0, assume no missing data in matching data and proceed.
+If 1, the algorithm does not match on units that have missing values.
+If 2, prevent all **missing_indicator** values from being matched on.
+If 3, do MICE on matching dataset.
 This is not recommended.
-If this option is selected, it will be done for a number of iterations equal to missing_holdout_imputations.
+If this option is selected, it will be done for a number of iterations equal to **missing_data_imputations**.

-**missing_data_replace**: int 0,1,2,3, optional, (default=0)
-if 0, assume no missing data in matching data and proceed if 1, units that have missing values are not matched on, and therefore will not have their own main matched group, or be placed in other units' groups. if 2, units that have missing values are still matched on, but the covariates they are missing are not used in computing their match. if 3, do MICE on matching dataset for the number of iterations equal to missing_data_imputatations

-**missing_holdout_imputatations**: int, optional (default=10)
+**missing_holdout_imputations**: int, optional (default=10)
-If missing_holdout_replace=2, the number of imputations
+If missing_holdout_replace=2, the number of imputations.

 **missing_data_imputations**: int, optional (default=0)
 If missing_data_replace=3, the number of imputations.